Fantastic Fall Festivals

 Fabulous Festivals and Events:

-• Bristol, Bucks County has a variety of festivals throughout the season and one of the most popular annual events is this year’s 40th Annual Historic Bristol Day sponsored by Bristol Cultural & Historical Foundation October 15.
+• Bristol, Bucks County has a variety of festivals throughout the season and one of the most popular annual events is this year’s 41st Annual Historic Bristol Day sponsored by Bristol Cultural & Historical Foundation October 21.
 This free, family-friendly street fair celebrates the town's diversity with a variety of arts and craft vendors, food vendors, entertainers, children's games, a sailing regatta on the Delaware River, a car show and much more!

-• If you love apples, the Apple Festival at Peddler's Village November 5 and 6 is the place for you!
-Participate in pie-eating contests, enjoy a variety of live entertainment, sample a variety of apple-themed dishes, and browse the work of local artisans lined up along the beautiful cobblestone streets of this 18th-century-style shopping village.
+• If you love apples, the Apple Festival at Peddler's Village November 4 and 5 is the place for you!
+Participate in pie-eating contests, see live entertainment, sample apple-themed dishes and browse the work of local artisans lined up along the beautiful cobblestone streets of this 18th-century-style shopping village.

 • Bring the little ones and your best Halloween costumes to Sesame Place® September 22 through October 29 for a family-friendly Halloween tradition, The Count's Halloween Spooktacular!
 Find your way through two mazes, enjoy three Halloween shows, take a thrilling hayride with your favorite furry friends and watch an exciting Neighborhood Street Party Halloween Parade.